Alena2020/Alena2020/README.md

 ### Hi there, my name is Alena.
 #### *I’m looking for a Frontend Developer position!*
+I'm open to new knowledge,
+I like to study new technologies and apply them in practice.
 - 🌱 I’m currently learning [javascript](https://learn.javascript.ru/)

 # Summary